Root0110/final_project/README.md

 `Monte Carlo simulation` involves running many scenarios with different random inputs and summarizing the distribution of the results from potential result.

 ## Hypothesis
+* A small portion of people would have the most of wealth within the whole society, just as Pareto Principle states.
+* As time goes by, the difference between top 20% wealthy people's wealth and the rest 80% would be greater and greater.
+* If the piecewise income tax rate changes to flat tax, the difference would be greater.
+* Living in situations that would cause much more accidental loss, but with more chance for unstable income, the difference would be greater.
+* People who work harder, even achieved a little more than others, they would have more wealth amounts as long as they persist year by year.

 ## Project Design
 1. __"Status Quo"__